By Michael Ashcraft —

 “Following Jesus doesn’t mean you’ll start living perfectly overnight,” Lecrae said.
 “It certainly doesn’t mean that your problems will disappear.
 Rather than ridding you of problems or temptations, following Jesus just means that you have a place—no, a person—to run to when they come.
 And the power to overcome them.”

 If you want to know more about a personal relationship with God, go here

-This article was written by Ymani Iyamah, Summer Liampetchakul, Hailey Johnson and Kayla Armstrong at the Lighthouse Christian Academy in Santa Monica.
+Contributors to the article include Ymani Iyamah, Summer Liampetchakul, Hailey Johnson and Kayla Armstrong at the Lighthouse Christian Academy in Santa Monica.

 And an overview article about the state of affairs in CHH: Christian Hip Hop in Controversy.

 Michael Ashcraft supports his Christian journalism selling bamboo steamers on Amazon.